DacotahHarvey/CarLotExample/README.md

   - Ability to sell a car (Remove a particular car from the ArrayList of InventoryItems)
 - Fix carlot to be CarLot
 - More advanced search (Price range min to max, multiple colours, etc)

+-Lots of bugs with trying to add a sell feature using licence plate methods?
+Still trying to figure it out!